jontrulson/conquest/README.md

 The goal of the game is to conquer the Universe by bombing planets, placing your team's armies on them and fighting off any ships that want to ruin your day.
-When all of the core plannets have been taken by your team, the game is reset to start the carnage all over again.
+When all of the core planets have been taken by your team, the game is reset to start the carnage all over again.

 ## Requirements